Rohloff

 Rohloff AG is a German company from Fuldatal near Kassel that manufactures hub gears, bicycle chains and tools that are known for their durability and high performance.
-The company’s logo is a black silhouette of a raven on a yellow background.
+The company's logo is a black silhouette of a raven on a yellow background.

 History

-Rohloff AG was founded in 1986 and began by producing a high-tech and very expensive bicycle chain, the SLT 99.
-Sales of this chain generated revenues of €1m in 1991, and approximately €0,5m annually from 1992-1998.
+Rohloff AG was founded in 1986 and began by producing a high-tech, premium priced bicycle chain, the SLT 99.
+Sales of this chain generated revenues of €1m in 1991, and approximately €0,5m annually from 1992 to 1998.